 - At least 17% are American Military Veterans, of which women are the fastest growing number.

-- Addiction is the #1 cause of homelessness.
+- Job loss or loss of other income is the #1 cause of homelessness.

 - The number of children experiencing homelessness has increased.
 The average age of a person experiencing homelessness is 7 years old.